driusan/dewm/src/Initialize.md

 For taking ownership, we now have enough to call xproto.ChangeWindowAttributesChecked on the root window.
 Once again, we'll look to taowm for inspiration: they call the function on the root window.
 If the error returned is of type xp.AccessError, they assume another WM is running.
-They call it with `xproto.CwEventMask` in order to get notified of the given events happening on the root window.
+They call it with an `xproto.CwEventMask` in order to get notified of the events they care about happening on the root window.

-Let's try the same
+Let's try the same.

 ### "main.go functions" +=
 ```go